vedantgattani/DEWPAT/README.md

 Activate environment: `source activate imcom` or `conda activate imcom`.
 (On Windows, just `activate imcom`).

+You should now be able to run the commands in the main folder.

+We also include a more comprehensive example of a working conda environment in `misc/environment-example.yml`, to consult for exact versions if needed.

 # General usage

 The general usage is as follows: `python <script_name.py> <file.extension or input folder> --usage_specific_argument <output.csv>`

 We note that if users wish to run scripts using default algorithm parameters (e.g., patch sizes, bin numbers, etc.) then they can simply run commands in the terminal.
-If users wish to change default parameters, they first need to find and edit the parameters in the scripts themselves.
+If users wish to change default parameters, they first need to find and edit the parameters in the scripts themselves, if those parameters are not accessible via the command-line interface.
 See the main text for details about default parameters.

 # img_complexity.py